Effective Date: March 7, 2022

 You can add, update, or delete information as explained above.
 When you update information, however, we may maintain a copy of the unrevised information in our records.
 You may request deletion of your account by emailing us.
 It is your responsibility to maintain your current email address with us.

-**Provisions That Apply Only to Citizens and Residents of the European Economic Area and Switzerland:
+Provisions That Apply Only to Citizens and Residents of the United Kingdom, European Economic Area or Switzerland:

-The following provisions apply to you only if you are a European or Swiss citizen or resident.
-If you are a European or Swiss citizen or resident of the European Economic Area (“EEA”), or other regions with laws governing data collection and use that may differ from the laws in the United States, please note that we may transfer your information to a country or jurisdiction that does not have the same data protection laws as your jurisdiction.
+The following provisions apply to you only if you are a UK, European or Swiss citizen or resident.
+If you are a UK, European or Swiss citizen or resident of the EEA, or other regions with laws governing data collection and use that may differ from the laws in the United States, please note that we may transfer your information to a country or jurisdiction that does not have the same data protection laws as your jurisdiction.
 We may do so to process your information by staff operating outside the EEA who works for us or for one of our service providers.

-What is our legal basis for processing Personal Data (EEA and Swiss visitors only)?
+What Is Our Legal Basis for Processing Personal Data (UK, EEA and Swiss visitors only)?

-If you are a visitor from the EEA or Switzerland, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.
+If you are a visitor to our Site and/or a user of our Services from the UK, EEA or Switzerland, our legal basis for collecting and using the Personal Data described above will depend on the Personal Data concerned and the specific context in which we collect it.
 However, we will normally collect Personal Data from you only where we need the Personal Data to perform Services for you for which you have contracted with us, or where the processing is in our legitimate interests or rely upon your consent where we are legally required to do so and not overridden by your data protection interests or fundamental rights and freedoms.
 In some cases, we may also have a legal obligation to collect Personal Data from you or may otherwise need the Personal Data to protect your vital interests or those of another person.

 Your Data Rights Under GDPR